WillyCat/filebrowser/README.md

 A very simple file browser with minimal but essential features

 Native deployment
-1- drop the PHP file in a PHP-enabled web server,
+Note: LDAP requires PHP ldap_ functions, if using ldap, you might need to update your php configuration 1- drop the PHP file in a PHP-enabled web server,
-2- drop conf file to /etc/filebrowser/conf
-3- edit configuration file
-you're done !
+2- drop conf.json file to /etc/filebrowser/conf.json, make sure appropriate rights are set so script can read conf 3- edit /etc/filebrowser/conf.json to suit your needs

 Docker deployment :
+you need a running docker daemon to perform this
-1- run make.sh to create a docker image,
+1- sh make.sh to create filebrowser docker image,
 2- edit run.sh to map your volumes, ports etc.
-3- drop conf file to conf directory (conf/conf)
-4- edit configuration file
+3- edit conf.json to suit your needs
-5- run.sh to start container
+4- sh run.sh to start container
+(then use sh stop.sh to stop and sh restart.sh to restart)

 Features :
 * LDAP integration (optional),